QuaSi-Software/Documentation/docs/sodele_user_manual.md

 The folder contains two Excel interfaces:

 - `Sodele_Input_DE_simplified.xlsm`: Simplified input for fast PV yield estimation.
 It uses a reduced module selection and a constant DC-to-AC efficiency instead of detailed inverter modelling.
+This simplified input is suitable for most early-stage planning.
 - `Sodele_Input_DE_extended.xlsm`: Extended input for experienced users.
 It allows specific module and inverter selection, module string configuration, number of inverters, and optional use of a constant inverter efficiency.
+Note that the string layout has to match the inverter specifications!

 The Excel interfaces are currently provided in German and require Microsoft Excel with macro support on Windows.
 Excel 2016 and Excel 365 are tested.
 If macros are blocked after downloading, unblock the `.xlsm` file in the Windows file properties and then enable macros in Excel.